Dr Christine Cuskley

 A visualisation of an idiosyncratic version of the voter model, where nodes are pixels that adapt (or not) to their neighbors.
 Written in p5js.

 Vent your frustration, it's listening.
+Written in p5js.

 One of my first successful coding projects was a Python insult generator, in the vein of the late, great Burnmaker.
 Plain JavaScript, mainly just using the power of regular expressions.